viktorTarasov/titan.core/README.md

-##Binaries and SHA512 checksums for a number of Linux platforms can be downloaded from:
+##Binaries for a number of Linux platforms can be downloaded from:

 * https://projects.eclipse.org/projects/tools.titan/downloads